rymdport/wormhole/README.md

 We will try to upstream as much as possible and recommend users to use upstream unless specifically needing to use this project.

 ## Improvements over upstream
-- Removes the cli library for smaller module downloads (a minimalistic cli will be implemented separately).
+- Removes the cli library for smaller module downloads (a minimalistic cli will be implemented in a different repository).
 - Optimized the wordlist for improved performance.
 - Add a fast path for getting the contents of text recieves.
 - Updated module dependencies (using [rymdport/websocket](https://github.com/rymdport/websocket)).
 - Various other minor cleanups and code improvements.
 - Removed deprecated transfer fields.
+- Removed all uses of runtime reflection from the API.

 ## Future improvements
-- Reduce the reliance on `reflect` in the libraries (see https://github.com/psanford/wormhole-william/issues/83).
 - Potentially decreasing the reliance on `io.ReadSeeker` for better mobile support.

 ## API Usage